ainuryaka/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-This Ethereum smart contract implements a secure Rock-Paper-Scissors game that's ready for deployment on the blockchain.
-Here's how the game works:
+Ethereum smart contract implements a secure Rock-Paper-Scissors game that's ready for deployment on the blockchain.
+How the game works:

 - Two players can register and place bets.
 - Each player selects a move and a password, sending the hash of the combined string to the contract.